ihabChaker/php-challenges/junior/wordcount/README.md

 ## Notes

- - The book is in Russian, intentionally, to see how you handle UTF-8 (*Also, Esenin was a great poet*).
+ - The book is in Russian Cyrillic, intentionally, to see how you'll handle UTF-8 (*Also, Esenin was a great poet*).
- - Think about *regular expressions*